jomisica/lxd-kube/README.md

 ### Provision Kubernetes Clusters

-To provision the projects that are defined in the 'cluster-config-data.csv' configuration file, we run the following command:
+To provision the projects that are defined in the 'default.csv' configuration file, we run the following command:

 Using the default configuration file.
 ```shell